 If you select flex as the material type and click the “GO/SUBMIT” button, our circuit board material tool lists out all the available flex materials.
 You can now have a look at all the materials along with their properties as shown here.

-By clicking the “View” button, the PCB material selection tool shows you the properties of that particular material.
+By clicking the “View” button, you can view the properties of that particular material.
 To compare the properties, select two different materials by clicking the checkbox and hit the “Compare” button.
 A new window pops up comparing the properties of the chosen materials.

 Select the option “Yes” to list out halogen-free materials.
 If the option “All” is selected, the tool considers all the available materials present.
 This filter only applies to rigid materials.